neo4j-contrib/py2neo/docs/index.rst

 - Python 2.7 / 3.5 / 3.6 / 3.7 / 3.8
 - Neo4j 3.2 / 3.3 / 3.4 / 3.5 / 4.0 (the latest point release of each version is recommended)

-While either Neo4j Community or Enterprise edition may be used, py2neo offers no direct support for Enterprise-only features, such as `Causal Clustering`_.
+While either Neo4j Community or Enterprise edition may be used, py2neo does not yet fully support all Enterprise-only features, such as `Causal Clustering`_.

 Note also that Py2neo is developed and tested under **Linux** using standard CPython distributions.
 While other operating systems and Python distributions may work, support for these is not available.